Wisdom Teeth Removal

 A person may need a tooth extraction for several reasons.
 Some teeth are extracted because they are severely decayed or have advanced periodontal disease, while some teeth may have broken during an accident in a way that cannot be easily repaired.
 Other teeth may need to be removed to protect the jaw bone from impacted wisdom teeth.
-No matter the case, Dr. Garrett has been performing extractions for a decade now and has the skill and experience to address any issues you may be facing.
-Instead of referring you to an endodontist, we do your extraction here, in our office.
-Learn more about our tooth extraction solutions and how we can get any problem teeth out, so you can begin the journey to reaching a happy, healthy smile.
+No matter the case, Dr. Garrett has been performing extractions for over a decade now and has the skill and experience to address any issues you may be facing.
+Instead of referring you to an oral surgeon, we do your extraction here, in our office.
+Learn more about our tooth extraction solutions and how we can get problem teeth out, so you can begin the journey to reaching a happy, healthy smile.

 What You Can Expect from a Tooth Extraction